alilleybrinker/alilleybrinker/README.md

 - 🎓 Study Computer Science for my MCS at Rice University.
 - 🦀 Write at [Possible Rust][poss] (on hiatus while I'm in school).
 - 🗨️ Keep a [list of languages written in Rust][langs].
-- 🖇️ Contribute to [GitBOM][gitbom], a standard and tooling for recording build inputs for software artifacts.
+- 🖇️ Contribute to [Omnibor][omnibor] (formerly GitBOM), a standard and tooling for recording build inputs for software artifacts.
 - 🖨️ Build [cargo-spdx][cargo-spdx], a tool for generating SPDX Software Bills of Materials for Rust builds.
 - ⁉️ Maintain [woah][woah], a `Result` type that separates errors you can handle from errors you can't.
 - 🏷️ Maintain [semver-explain][semver-explain], a CLI tool for explaining SemVer requirements.